Arabic riddles: Legal riddles (alghāz fiqhīya)

 These show three of the four main schools of legal thought producing riddle-collections; the Ḥanbalī school, however, seems not to have participated much in legal riddling.
 The overlap between legal riddles and literature on distinctions seems to have been at its greatest in Mamlūk Cairo.
 A particularly influential example of a collection of legal riddles was ʿAbd al-Barr Ibn al-Shiḥna (d.
 1515), who wrote al-Dhakhāʾir al-ashrafiyya fī alghāz al-ḥanafiyya.

 The origins of the form stretch back earlier, however.
 According to some ḥadīth, the use of riddles to encourage thought about religious constraints in Islam goes back to the Prophet himself.
 The genre of legal riddling seems to have arisen partly from an interest in other intellectually challenging jurisprudential matters: ḥiyal (strategems for avoiding breaking the letter of the law) and furūq (subtle distinctions).
 It seems also to have drawn inspiration from literary texts: the Futyā Faqīh al-ʿArab ('The Fatwās of the Jurist of the Arabs') by Ibn Fāris (d.
 1004) includes 'a series of fatwās that initially appear to be absurd and incorrect' but which can be rendered logical by invoking non-obvious meanings of the words used in the fatwās.
 This form was deployed soon after in the highly influential Maqāmāt of al-Ḥarīrī of Basra (d.
 1122).

+Mutayyar (bird-riddles)

+The eleventh-century Andalusi poet Ibn Zaydūn is associated with another riddle form, of which at least five Arabic examples survive in his work, along with a pair of Andalusi Hebrew-language poems in the same form exchanged between Abū ʿUmar ibn Māthiqa and Yehuda HaLevi (though only Yehuda's side of the exchange survives in full).
+In this form of riddle, the poet composes a short poem.
+Each letter of the alphabet is then assigned the name of a species of bird, and the poem is encoded as a list of bird-names.
+The poet then composes a new poem, mentioning all these bird-names in the correct order, and sends that to its recipient, frequently claiming that it is being sent by pigeon post.
+The name mutayyar (مُطَيَّر) given to such riddles, usually used of cloth, means 'ornamented with designs representing birds'.